-- North American At the back of something, especially a building: my dad demolished an old shed in back of his barnMás ejemplos en oraciones
+- North American At the back of something, especially a building: my dad demolished a shed in back of his barnMás ejemplos en oraciones

 - I could see a garden and path leading into the forest, which was in back of the building.

 - My right leg is a little sore in back, and that just came about today.

 - I felt my eyes roll in back of my head, the way it happens when you are falling asleep while watching TV.

 know something like the back of one's hand

 - Be entirely familiar with a place or route.Oraciones de ejemplo